allcrypto/auto_switch/README.md

 This has not been tested on a new system: I don't take responsibility in case the modifications on your system lead to any problems.

+## Usage
+To enable a new coin you'll have to place the a config file in the configs folder.
+The script will automatically use the tag in the filename to associate the config for the specific coin.

+E.g. poolname-ETH.conf = ETH

+poolname-KMD.conf = KMD

 #### Donations welcome
 BTC: 1By4eLJuRu18iQG2GpazsxzvnAbLSvsNv9